microbiome/OMA/10_manipulation.md

 #### Subset by feature (row-wise)

-Similarly, here we will extract a subset containing only the features that belong to the Phyla "Actinobacteria" and "Chlamydiae", stored as `Phylum` within `rowData(tse)`.
-However, subsetting by feature implies a few more obstacles, such as the presence of NA elements and the possible need for agglomeration.
+Similarly, here we will extract a subset containing only the features that belong to the phyla Actinobacteria and Chlamydiae, stored as `Phylum` within `rowData(tse)`.
+However, subsetting by feature implies a few more obstacles, such as the presence of `NA` elements and the possible need for agglomeration.

 As previously, we would first like to see all the possible values that